 - Create a small loop on the end big enough to pass the snare wire through it,

 - Pass the tail end of the wire through the small loop.

 - Wrap the tail end of your wire around a tree a couple of times.

 - Leave a small part of the wire to wrap around the wire going back towards the snare to tie it off.

 - The snare loop should be as big as your fist.

 - Place it in such a way that hangs just a few inches off the ground.

 - Use sticks and rocks to create a tunnel leading the rabbits through the snare.

 Build several of these traps around bushes and trees where rabbits like to nest.
 Leave them at least six to eight hours to expect a catch.
 Hang small pieces of brightly colored fabric in the trees above the traps to be sure you find them again the next morning.

-You can practice building small traps at home.
+You can practice building small traps and trapping skills at home.
 However, make sure that you dismantle them to avoid injuring local wildlife or pets.